MJKWoolnough/gedcom/README.md

 }
 ```

-SSNEvent is a GEDCOM structure type
+SSNEvent is a GEDCOM structure type.

 #### type ScholasticAchievement